Coast along Virginia and the Carolinas gets snow, ice

 Earlier that day, an ambulance transporting a patient near Raleigh slid off an icy road, injuring two workers aboard, according to North Carolina’s state Highway Patrol.
 The patient died after the crash, but the cause of death hasn’t been confirmed.

-The roads were still sketchy Saturday morning in North Carolina’s Morehead City, according to Josh Turbeville, who owns The Banks Grill.
+The roads were still slippery Saturday morning in North Carolina’s Morehead City, according to Josh Turbeville, who owns The Banks Grill.

 Turbeville said the breakfast-and-lunch spot lost power overnight and only got it back midmorning.
 He had already decided on Friday to close the restaurant on Saturday.